 However, if the TRC lacks specific crucial details, you need to submit Form 10F to provide the information required by the Indian tax authorities.
 It applies to NRIs who receive income in India but are residents of another country.

-The form provides essential information such as the taxpayer's status, nationality, tax identification number (TIN), and residency period, as mandated by Rule 21AB of the Income Tax Rules.
+The form provides essential information, including the taxpayer's status, nationality, tax identification number (TIN), and residency period, as mandated by Rule 21AB of the Income Tax Rules.

 Correctly completing and submitting Form 10F can help you avoid excess deduction of tax at source and ensure compliance with Indian tax regulations.
 This tax form is valid for one financial year only, meaning you must submit it annually to continue receiving the tax benefits it offers.